emilyaikens/Fish-Quiz/README.md

 ## Credits

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+All digital art was created by me, [Emily Aikens](https://www.instagram.com/paintedsculpinart/?hl=en), please do not use without permission

 Marine Conservation Society's quiz: ["How much do you know about fish?"](https://8rjae5r2z61.typeform.com/to/wGIgZsJ2?typeform-source=www.linkedin.com)